vanepp/FritzingCheckPart/README.md

 ModifyTerminal = 'n'

-Disabled by default because it will make a change that will change the spacing of the terminal position in the svg, which you will manually need to correct using an svg editor, if the width or height is 0.
-I enable this (by setting the value to 'y') and then pay attention to the modifed messages to tell when it has changed a terminal from 0.
-If the terminal is 0 width or height at least Inkscape (which I use) will not select the element to move it.
-You have to manually select the element and change its position with the tool bar which I find annoying.
-With the value set to 'n (the default) you will get a warning message like this one from a current core part:
+Disabled by default because it will make a change that will change the spacing of the terminal position in the SVG, which you will manually need to correct using an SVG editor if the width or height is 0.
+I enable this (by setting the value to 'y') and then pay attention to the modified messages to tell when it has changed a terminal from 0.
+If the terminal is 0 width or height, at least Inkscape (which I use) will not select the element to move it.
+You have to manually select the element and change its position with the toolbar which I find it annoying.
+With the value set to 'n (the default), you will get a warning message like this one from a current core part:

 Warning 16: File